netsparse/main-site/_posts/2023-01-16-remove-proxmox-sub-notice.md

 ## Quick

-To get rid of the message, open a shell under the root user and type in the snipped below.
+To get rid of the message, open a shell under the root user and type in the snippet below.

 ```
 sed -Ezi.bak "s/(Ext.Msg.show\(\{\s+title: gettext\('No valid sub)/void\(\{ \/\/\1/g" /usr/share/javascript/proxmox-widget-toolkit/proxmoxlib.js && systemctl restart pveproxy.service